aref9069/MotionMonitor/README.md

 # MotionMonitor
+# Computer Vision
-Tracking Traffic and Vehicles on a road
+Tracking Traffic and Vehicles on a road using OpenCV and YOLO